ManuelCecere/leaf-image-classification/README.md

 faced, how we decided to overcome some of them, and finally describe our best models, explaining the rationale of our choice and the results they produced.

-The notebooks included contains the implementation of some of our most successfull models, MarkZuckerberg, SteveJobs and BillGates (sorry for the names, the pun with the name of the team was a moral obligation).
+The notebooks included contains the implementation of some of our most successful models, MarkZuckerberg, SteveJobs and BillGates (sorry for the names, the pun with the name of the team was a moral obligation).
 The BalanceData notebook includes the code used for the preprocessing of the data.